mayur0906/Tanks/README.md

 Tanks
 =====

 A Tank game, based on HTML5 and JavaScript.
-The objective of the game, is to shoot all the tanks in 60 seconds, without loosing lives.
+The objective of the game, is to shoot all the tanks in 60 seconds, without losing lives.

 Please read the license file, for licensing information.